danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## Flow charts as diagramming practice

 Beyond the more practical usage of a flowchart, it is also an aesthetic diagramming practice as seen in software art.
 A classic example *Google will eat itself* (2005)[^GWEI] by UBERMORGEN, Alessandro Ludovico and Paolo Cirio illustrate how their artwork operates within the existing process of Google revene generation, and that addresses how information is being monopolized in the global advertisement system.
-The project's goal is to tigger advertising clicks on websites in order to receive micropayment from Google to buy their share (that is how Google will eat itself as an iterative loop).
+The project's goal is to trigger advertising clicks on websites in order to receive micropayment from Google to buy their share (that is how Google will eat itself as an iterative loop).

 ![diagram1](ch9_2.gif)